-The construction of the 1D model relied on two distinct sets of topographic survey data.
-The initial survey, conducted by Murphy Surveys in 2012, provided coverage of the full extent of the model, excluding the main river branch along the railway line (refer to Section D.2.1).
-To ensure its continued relevance, this survey data was sense checked against the most recent data and found to be suitable for use in the model.
-However, within the model, only a subset of the Murphy Surveys data was utilized, specifically the 16 channel cross-sections and 6 structures that pertain to the downstream end of the channel, namely the final 140m stretch leading up to its confluence with the Shannon River.
+The construction of the 1D model for the Cedarwood Stream relied on three distinct sets of topographic survey data.
+The initial survey, conducted by Murphy Surveys in 2012, provided coverage for the entire model extent, excluding the main river branch along the railway line (refer to Section D.2.1).
+To ensure the relevance of the 2012 data, it was sense-checked against both the 2022 and 2024 survey data.
+The 2012 data was cross-referenced against these newer surveys, which were collected as part of a phased approach to the Cedarwood Stream model, initiated later in the programme following the completion of the Shannon River model.
+This check confirmed that the 2012 data remained suitable for use in the downstream area of the Cedarwood Stream, where channel geometry has remained relatively stable.

+As such, a subset of the 2012 data was utilised-specifically, 16 channel cross-sections and 6 structures at the downstream end of the Cedarwood Stream, covering the final 140m stretch before its confluence with the Shannon River.
+These particular sections showed minimal changes, making the older data reliable for this part of the model.